DanielBerekdar/IBM-Cloud-NYC-Restaurant-Information/README.md

 Although I am not a Data Scientist I thought it would be fun to explore the data and see exactly what type of insights I could find.
+I hope you find them as intreaguing as I do.